cloudfoundry/loggregator-tools/telegraf/README.md

 #### Dropping metrics
-This promQL query will allow you to determine if a specific output is not keeping up A good number to shoot for is 99% of metrics getting through Just replace `my-output-plugin` with the name of your output e.g. datadog
+This promQL query will allow you to determine if a specific output is not keeping up A good number to shoot for is 99% of metrics getting through.
+Just replace `my-output-plugin` with the name of your output e.g. datadog
 ```
 100 * (1 -